Andrea Wood: Federal judicial service

-On May 6, 2013, President Barack Obama nominated Wood to replace Judge William J. Hibbler, who died on March 19, 2012, in the United States District Court for the Northern District of Illinois.
-She received a hearing before the Senate Judiciary Committee on June 19, 2013, and her nomination was reported to the floor of the Senate on July 18, 2013, by voice vote.
-The Senate confirmed her nomination on October 14, 2013, by voice vote.
-She received her commission on October 15, 2013, and at the time she was sworn in, she was the youngest United States district court judge.
+On May 6, 2013, President Barack Obama nominated Wood to serve as a United States district judge of the United States District Court for the Northern District of Illinois, to fill the vacancy left by Judge William J. Hibbler, who died on March 19, 2012.
+She received a hearing before the Senate Judiciary Committee on June 19, 2013.
+On July 18, 2013, her nomination was reported out of committee by voice vote.
+The United States Senate confirmed her nomination on October 14, 2013 by voice vote.
+She received her commission on October 15, 2013.
+At the time she was sworn in, she was the youngest United States district court judge.